PBfordev/wxAutoExcel/docs/install.md

 # Installing, Building, and Using wxAutoExcel

+If you are using vcpkg, wxAutoExcel provides an overlay port, see *WXAUTOEXCEL-SRCDIR/build/vcpkg/*.

 ## 1 Installation

 The first step, is to download the source archive or clone the code